semgrep/semgrep-docs/docs/managing-findings.md

 1. `OPEN`: The finding exists in the code and has not been muted.
 1. `FIXED`: The finding existed in the code, and is no longer found.
 1. `IGNORED`: The finding has been ignored by a `nosemgrep` comment or through `.semgrepignore`.
 1. `REMOVED`: The finding's rule isn't enabled on the repository anymore.
-The rule was removed from the used ruleset, the rule was removed from the Rule Board.
+The rule was either removed from the used ruleset, or the rule was removed from the Rule Board.

 You can manage findings through triage states in Semgrep App's Findings page.
 The triage states are as follows: